-Results are robust to revising the definition of FAIL to add as clients 12 companies that used the troubled underwriter as a book underwriter for a secondary offering and to subtract as clients 24 companies that did not use the troubled firm as their book underwriter on their secondary offering.
-Negative abnormal returns for the eight companies underwritten by Lehman and Merrill were twice as large, but including a separate dummy to account for these companies does not significantly change the estimated coefficient on FAIL.
+Results are robust to revising the definition of FAIL to add as clients 12 companies that used the troubled underwriter as a book underwriter for a secondary offering and to subtract as clients 24 companies that did not use the troubled firm as their book underwriter on one of their secondary offerings.
+Negative abnormal returns for the eight companies underwritten by both Lehman and Merrill were twice as large, but including a separate dummy to account for these companies does not significantly change the estimated coefficient on FAIL.
 Statistical significance is lower when the standard errors are clustered by date or by underwriter.